Khovanov homotopy type, Burnside category, and products

 \subsection{The Elmendorff-Mandell machine}

+A permutative category is a strictly unital, strictly associative, symmetric monoidal category (see, e.g.,~\cite[Definition 3.1]{EM-top-machine}).
+Let $\PermuCat$ denote the (strict) $2$-category of permutative categories~\cite[Definition 3.2]{EM-top-machine}.
+The Elmendorff-Mandell machine~\cite{EM-top-machine} is a functor

-The Elmendorff-Mandell machine~\cite{EM-top-machine} is a functor $K$ from permutative categories to spectra, though constructions of this type go back to Segal \cite{Segal-top-categories}.
+from ($B_2$ of) the category of permutative categories to spectra.
+(Constructions of this type go back to Segal~\cite{Segal-top-categories}.)
 Rather than explain how the machine works, we list the properties we will need: \begin{enumerate}[label=(EM-\arabic*),ref=(EM-\arabic*)] \item Given a permutative category $\Cat$ and an object $x$ in $\Cat$ there is an induced map $K(x)\co \SphereS\to K(\Cat)$.
 Further, this is natural in the sense that given a functor of permutative categories $F\co \Cat\to\Dat$ the following diagram commutes:

-\item Given permutative categories $\Cat$ and $\Dat$, $K(\Cat\times\Dat)=K(\Cat)\times K(\Dat)$.
-(Note that the Cartesian product is both the categorical product and coproduct in the category of permutative categories.) \item If $F\co\Cat\to\Dat$ is an equivalence of permutative categories then $K(F)\co K(\Cat)\to K(\Dat)$ is a stable homotopy equivalence. \item Note that the category $\Sets$ of finite sets, with disjoint union, is equivalent to a permutative category \cite{Isbell-coherent-algebras}; to keep the exposition clear we will continue to use the name $\Sets$ for this category.
-The map $\SphereS\to K(\Sets)$ induced by a $1$-element set (and property~\ref{item:EM-object-gives-point}) is a stable homotopy equivalence.
-(This is a version of the Barratt-Priddy-Quillen theorem.) \end{enumerate} In fact, the category $\PermuCat$ of permutative categories is a $2$-category.
-Given a $2$-category $\Cat$ in which all 2-morphisms are isomorphisms and a functor $F\co\Cat\to\PermuCat$, there is an induced continuous functor $K(F)\co B_2(\Cat)\to \Spectra$.
+\item The Cartesian product is both the categorical product and coproduct in the category of permutative categories. \item Given permutative categories $\Cat$ and $\Dat$, $K(\Cat\times\Dat)=K(\Cat)\times K(\Dat)$. \item The category $\Sets$ of finite sets, with disjoint union, is equivalent to a permutative category \cite{Isbell-coherent-algebras}; to keep the exposition clear we will continue to use the name $\Sets$ for this category.
+The map $\SphereS\to K(\Sets)$ induced by a $1$-element set and property~\ref{item:EM-object-gives-point} is a stable homotopy equivalence.
+(This is a version of the Barratt-Priddy-Quillen theorem.) \item Given a $2$-category $\Cat$ in which all 2-morphisms are isomorphisms and a strict $2$-functor $F\co\Cat\to\PermuCat$, there is an induced (simplicially enriched) functor $K(B_2(F))\co B_2(\Cat)\to \Spectra$. \end{enumerate}